devcfgc/azurevpn-zabbix/README.md

 azurevpn-zabbix
 ---------------

-A python script to monitor the health of an azure vpn from zabbix.
+A python script to monitor the health of an azure vpn gateway from zabbix.
 If the status is different from "Connected" we raise an alert on zabbix

 usage: